chreden/trview/doc/routewindow.md

 _Shortcut: Ctrl + R_

-Shows the list of waypoints in the current route and allows them to be edited and rearraanged.
+Shows the list of waypoints in the current route and allows them to be edited and rearranged.

 ![Route Window](route.png)